Fixed-level calibration of the Cauchy combination test: Setup and the standard Gaussian benchmark

 The equal-weight Cauchy combination statistic is given by the average

 At level $\alpha\in(0,1/2)$, the usual Cauchy combination test rejects when

 holds.

-We work throughout under the one-factor equicorrelated Gaussian copula model.
-This model is chosen for its analytic tractability: the representation \eqref{eq:main-onefactor} renders the coordinates conditionally independent given $V$, so that the rejection probability can be analysed by first conditioning on $V$ and then integrating over the latent factor.
-The case of independence, corresponding to \(\rho=0\), serves as the reference point.
-The transition of interest arises when \(\rho>0\), especially in triangular regimes with \(\rho=\rho_K\downarrow0\) as \(K\to\infty\).
-We work with one-sided Gaussian \(p\)-values because they retain the effect of the common Gaussian factor in the most direct form.
+Conditioning on $V$ renders the coordinates independent, so the rejection probability can be analysed by first conditioning on $V$ and then integrating over the latent factor.
+The independent case $\rho=0$ serves as the reference point, and the transition of interest arises when $\rho>0$, in triangular regimes with $\rho=\rho_K\downarrow0$ as $K\to\infty$.
+We use one-sided Gaussian $p$-values because they retain the effect of the common Gaussian factor most directly.

+\begin{remark}[One-sided versus two-sided $p$-values] The main analysis is for one-sided Gaussian $p$-values.
+If instead $p_i=2\barPh(|Z_i|)$, the transformation is even in $Z_i$, so the conditional mean of the statistic is an even function of the latent factor and the linear drift analysed below cancels exactly.
+The leading centring should then be quadratic in the factor and appear on a different scale.
+A sharp two-sided analogue therefore requires a separate expansion and is not claimed here. \end{remark}